teunmooij/github-versioned-release/README.md

 This action includes the following templates:

-- composite-action, which includes action.yml and LICENSE files
+- composite-action, which includes action.yml LICENSE, README and CHANGELOG files
-- javascript-action, which includes action.yml, LICENSE file and dist folder
+- javascript-action, which includes action.yml, LICENSE, README, CHANGELOG file and dist folder

 If no template is provided, the files matching the `include` parameter are included.
-If no `include` parameter is provided, all the files are included.
+If no `include` parameter is provided either, all the files are included.

 ### Excluded files